|Courses in Sustainability: ||Yes|

 3. Lessons from South Africa on the Need for Cooperation between the Public and Private Sectors to Grow an Economy

 Darden’s first year required coursework includes case discussions on sustainability and ethical leadership challenges.
 Other academic areas such as Strategy, Accounting, Finance and Leading Organizations, integrate cases addressing environmental and social issues to create a holistic approach to business management.

 Research Enhancing Curriculum

-Darden’s curriculum development is strengthened by five major research entities housed at Darden that conduct sustainability and ethics research geared toward both academic and business audiences.
+Darden’s curriculum development is strengthened by five major research entities housed at Darden that conduct sustainability, ethics, and social impact research geared toward both academic and business audiences.